Lichenostomus melanops cassidix

 Answer: The Helmeted Honeyeater nest building, egg laying, incubation and fledgling time frame.

 2 = the number of days that go by before the first egg is laid.
-This egg is not incubated, meaning that the Helmeted Honeyeater does not sit on the egg.
+This first egg is not incubated, meaning that the Helmeted Honeyeater does not sit on the egg.

 1 (sometimes 2) = another egg is laid, usually the following day, then occasionally a 3rd egg is laid the day after.
 Only after the last egg is laid does the female Helmeted Honeyeater start to sit on the nest.
 This process delays development of the first egg so that chicks hatch around the same time.

 13-14 = the number of days that the nestlings remain in the nest and are reared by both of their parents.
-Sometimes another related Helmeted Honeyeater will help feed or protect the nestlings.
+Sometimes another related male Helmeted Honeyeater will help feed or protect the nestlings.
 This is called cooperative breeding.

 Wow.
 We think young people today grow up fast and that parenting is in the fast lane!
 What an incredible journey from birth to adulthood for our native species.